MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payment-integration.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Accept payments on your Power Pages websites with no-code configuration within the Studio experience.
-The configuration starts with **Integrations** &gt; **External Apps** tab in the Set up workspace that allows you to enable the payments provider.
-With this integration, you can add a Stripe payment component to your multistep form, enabling a streamlined process for accepting payments.
+Accept payments on your Power Pages websites with no-code configuration within the design studio experience.
+The configuration starts in the Set up workspace that allows you to enable the payments provider.
+With this integration, you can add a Stripe payment component to your multistep form, enabling your website to accept payments.

 > [!IMPORTANT]
 > - This is a preview feature.
 > - This feature currently only works with the **enhanced data model**.
 More information: [Enhanced data model](../admin/enhanced-data-model.md)
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]

-Enabling payments into your application requires three steps:
+To accept payments on your Power Pages site, you must complete these steps:

 - [Step 1: Install package](#step-1-install-package)In this step, the site admin installs the package consisting of required tables and other prerequisites for the environment to enable payments experience.
 - [Step 2: Configure Stripe](#step-2-configure-stripe).
 In this step, the site admin or maker configures keys specific to a payment provider.